Three-year Undergraduate Degree

 For more information, please contact the Italian embassy or consulate in the United States.
 All non-EU candidates must enroll through the Italian consulate nearest their place of residence.
 Candidates should contact the Italian consulate as soon as possible to ensure sufficient time to complete the enrollment process.

 Applicants whose native language is not English must have a minimum level of English language proficiency equivalent to a B2-level, (in accordance with the Common European Framework of Reference for Languages) demonstrated at the English language entrance examination.

 Applicants whose native language is not Italian must have a minimum level of knowledge of the Italian language equal to A1/A2 (in accordance with the Common European Framework of Reference for Languages) demonstrated during the Italian language interview/admission test.

-For further details, see the final paragraph entitled Language requirements and bibliography in the Admission Process Instructions
+For further details, see the final paragraph entitled Language requirements and bibliography in the Admission Process Instructions – Undergraduate Degree 2018

-– complete the registration process
+- registration process;